For I do not do what I want,

 Gandhi and Marcus Aurelius also understood what our objective should be in regard to reaction and response.

 It is not that I am incapable of anger, for instance, but I succeed on almost all occasions to keep my feelings under control.

-Reaction is the false-self behavior in the illusory context of P-B. It is the false-self behavior in effect that creates the toxic worldview (P-B).
-By resisting the temptation to act on our afflictive emotions we can move to response and compassion.
-We will be tempted continually by our conditioning and by the illusion of the pseudo-power we feel by reacting from the false-self energy center.
-Here is a diagram of the sequence after being triggered and the choices that we have when we are deciding whether to employ the Point of Power Practice.
-If we don’t pause and react consciously, we have lost the opportunity for choice.
-We are Pavlov’s dog salivating and the steak is only an illusion.
+Reaction is the false-self behavior in the illusory context of P-B. It is the false-self behavior, in effect, that created the toxic worldview of P-B. By resisting the temptation to act on our afflictive emotions we move to response and compassion.
+We will be tempted continually by our conditioning and by the illusion of the pseudo-power we feel when reacting from the false-self energy center.

 Fear (usually unconscious) Fear (usually unconscious)

 Afflictive emotions such as anger Afflictive emotions such as jealousy